jimmontour/jimmontour/README.md

 # Hey there, I'm Jim Montour 👋
 I'm a JavaScript Developer based in Buffalo, New York.
-When not coding, I love to travel with my wife, play guitar in my surf band, and spend time with my annoying but lovable :dog:
+When not coding, I love to travel with my wife, play guitar in my surf band, and spend time with my annoying but lovable :dog2:

 [<img align="left" alt="My dogs" width="300px" src="http://jimmontour.com/dogs.jpg />]